 Do you love delving into history?
 Building layouts and running model trains?
 Helping kids learn about Colonial life?
 Enjoy working in a shop?
 Assisting with museum collections?
 Are you a weaver, woodworker, hearth cooker, or gardener with time and skills to share?

 Volunteers play a vital role in fulfilling the Society’s efforts to recreate and preserve the past for visitors.
-Our volunteers fill many positions, from costumed helpers with the Young Nutmeggers 2nd Grade and Young Yankees 4th Grade school programs, to assisting with historic documents and records in the Society’s archives in the History Room at the Wilton Library.
+Our volunteers fill many positions, from costumed helpers with the 1st Grade and 3rd Grade school programs, to assisting with historic documents and records in the Society’s archives in the History Room at the Wilton Library.
 The very popular Great Trains Holiday Exhibit, which attracts thousands of visitors every year, depends on a cadre of dedicated “train men” who can indulge their love of model trains while bringing magic to children and their families during the holidays.
 Volunteers are also needed to assist with the Society’s permanent collections, at the Betts Store (the Society’s museum shop), and with the many special events and programs that are presented at the museum.

 Volunteers contribute actively to our organization and assist in multiple phases of operation.
 Help when you can or participate on an ongoing basis.

-- Assist at exhibition openings and school programs such as the Young Nutmeggers 2nd grade program and the Young Yankees 4th Grade
+- Assist at exhibition openings and school programs such as the 1st Grade and the 3rd Grade programs

 - Lead tours as a docent